 Free Time Suggestions

-Day 5: Travel to Warsaw
+Day 5: Travel to Prague via Dresden

-En route to Krakow, stop for a guided sightseeing tour of the Wieliczka Salt Mine.
+En route to Krakow, Poland, stop for a guided sightseeing tour of the Wieliczka Salt Mines.
 Described as “an underground metropolis”, this centuries-old monument is a result of generations upon generations of work, and is integral to the history and culture of Poland.
 More than a simple mine, the underground caverns host a series of corridors, statues, an underground lake and even an entire chapel adorned with chandeliers and vaulted ceilings.

-Day 8: Sightseeing Tour of Krakow (Local Guide)
+Day 9: Sightseeing Tour of Krakow

 See the best parts of Krakow today with a local guide.
 Reach the top of Wawel Hill, perched high above the Vistula River.
 Visit Wawel Cathedral, where Pope John Paul II once served as archbishop.
 Stroll through Glowny Square, passing beautiful Sukiennice Cloth Hall and the Jagiellonian University.
 If you have some free time, learn how World War II impacted this city at Schindler’s Factory of the famous “Schindler's List,” which is now a museum.